tetrotibo/MLX-Python-Guide-to-the-Galaxy/README.md

 **Step 1 — Install Python and pip**

-⚠️ May be slow on Mac Silicon — can take up to a minute to complete.
+⏱️ Can take up to a minute to complete, be patient!

 ```bash
 apt-get update && apt-get install -y python3 python3-pip